Fiserv-Developer/payments-api/docs/Payments.md

 Apple Pay enables secure, simple checkouts in your app or on your website.

-User Action: the buyer taps the Apple Pay button in the app or on the website, selects the payment card and uses the Touch-ID to complete the transaction.
+Your customer will tap the Apple Pay button in the app or on the website, selects the payment card they want to use and uses the Touch-ID to complete the transaction.

-1. The Merchant App communicates with the merchant server and creates a transaction ID
+1. Your App communicates with the your server and creates a transaction ID
-2. The Merchant App obtains the encrypted transaction payload (The tokenized card data "DPAN", Cryptogram, and transaction details) from Apple's Pass Kit Framework
+2. Your App obtains the encrypted transaction payload (The tokenized card data "DPAN", Cryptogram, and transaction details) from Apple's Pass Kit Framework
-3. The Merchant App sends the encrypted transaction payload to processor API using the Apple Pay SDK
+3. Your App sends the encrypted transaction payload to our /payments API using the Apple Pay SDK
-4. Processor API decrypts the encrypted transaction payload and processes the transaction
+4. Our payments platform decrypts the encrypted transaction payload and processes the transaction
-5. Processor API responds back to the Merchant App (through the SDK) with either an approval or decline
+5. Our /paymennts API responds back to the Merchant App (through the SDK) with either an approval or decline

 To accept Apple Pay, you'll need us to generate a Certificate Signing Request.
 Please reach out to your local Integration Support team for getting your account enabled.
 Our Integration team will generate the CSR and share it with you along with the Merchant Identifier.